 Both sexual conditioning and addiction are on the same spectrum in a sense.
 That is, addiction hijacks the sexual conditioning mechanism in the brain.
 See Natural and Drug Rewards Act on Common Neural Plasticity Mechanisms with ΔFosB as a Key Mediator (2013)

 Lots of guys are reporting porn-related sexual performance and other problems who do not view themselves as addicts.
 (Who here doing NoFap isn’t/wasn’t an “addict?”)
 Their experience that they have somehow rewired their sexuality even without having fallen into addiction is supported by research on virgin rats.
 Using high-arousal states, scientists have successfully conditioned young rats to prefer same-sex partners and partners who smell like rotting flesh (normally aversive).
 Researchers have also shown that early sexual conditioning is more lasting than sexual conditioning induced in adults after normal sexual behavior patterns are established.

 There are none (read why this paper falsified nothing).
 This page lists all the studies assessing the brain structure and functioning of internet porn users.
-To date, every study offers support for the porn addiction model (including Prause's two studies just discussed).
-However, whenever an article claiming to debunk porn addiction cites a study, I expect you will find one of her two EEG studies, or an irresponsible "review" by Prause, Ley and Finn.
+To date, every study offers support for the porn addiction model.
+However, whenever an article claiming to debunk porn addiction cites a study, I expect you will find one of Nicole Prause’s two EEG studies, or an irresponsible “review” by Prause, Ley and Finn.
 Here they are for easy reference: